Stevenson Sylvester: College career

 As a true freshman in 2006, Sylvester started in 3 games, but saw action in 10.
 He ended his freshman season with 23 tackles, 1.5 for loss, 0.5 sacks, one pass defensed, one forced fumble and an interception which he returned 45 yards for a touchdown.

 In 2007, Sylvester played in all 13 games, starting 8.
 He was second on the team in tackles and tackles for loss with 86 and 10 respectively.
 He had his best game of the year against his home town UNLV Rebels with 14 tackles 2.5 for a loss.
 He ended the year with 6 tackles in the bowl game against Navy and Honorable Mention All-MWC and helped lead the Utes to an eventual 9-4 record.

 Sylvester was named as one of the defensive captains in his junior year and helped lead the 2008 Utes to a 13–0 record and a final ranking of No. 2 in the BCS rankings.
 Sylvester was named second-team All-MWC with 121 tackles, 16 for loss and 7.5 sacks.
 He finished the season with a remarkable performance in the Sugar Bowl, with 7 tackles, 3 sacks, 1 interception and a fumble recovery.

 Professional career

 2010 NFL draft

 After a strong junior season, Stevenson Sylvester was projected to go in the second round of the 2010 draft.
-However, his draft stock dropped after his senior season statistics failed to meet expectations, and he was selected by the Steelers in the fifth round of the 2010 NFL Draft.
+However, his draft stock dropped after his senior season statistics failed to meet expectations, and he was selected by the Steelers in the fifth round of the 2010 NFL Draft with the 166th overall pick.